alihashmiii/MeanSquareDisplacements/README.md

 # MSDfromMultipleTrajectories
 a simple script to determine MSD from multiple particle trajectories

-with substantial help from: https://stackoverflow.com/questions/32988269/speedup-msd-calculation-in-python
+a part of MSD code borrowed from: https://stackoverflow.com/questions/32988269/speedup-msd-calculation-in-python

 How to compute from rawdata (see the txt file):